 What is a Floor Trader (FT)?

 A floor trader (FT) is an individual who conducts transactions on the exchange floor for his/her own account.
-The trader should abide by the same rules of trading that are followed by exchange specialists who trade as representatives to others.

 Usually, a floor trader trades in derivatives or securities on the trading floor and seeks to make profits from price swings over the short term.
 A floor trader can be referred to as a listed competitive trader or a liquidity provider.